 Apart from these warnings enjoy the street food ..
 Probably the best in the world and also the shopping ..
 Generally Thai people are lovely if you stay calm and be polite at all times

-Enjoy Bangkok ...spent over 80 days there in my travels and still coming back for more! about 5 years ago
+Enjoy Bangkok ...spent over 80 days there in my travels and still coming back for more! over 6 years ago

 Stay on river.
 Shangra la is fair price.
 Right on sky train.best transport.
 See palace and reclining Buddha .vthat is plenty in the heat .
 Take river taxi to them.
 Take river taxi at night to see site lite up including the new bridge..upscale shopping at Siam square area.
-Discount malls called the Platinum about 5 years ago
+Discount malls called the Platinum over 6 years ago

 1/ Visit Khoa San road, and enjoy the chaos.